Dr David McGuinness

 - Senior Lecturer in Music (Music)

-David's research interests include the historical music of Scotland, particularly 1650-1850, and the interaction of history and tradition in performance practice more generally.
-He is active as a performer and recording artist, especially on historical and ‘obsolete’ keyboard instruments.
+My main research interests are in the historical music of Scotland, particularly 1650-1850, and on the interaction of history and tradition in performance practice more generally.
+I've been active as a performer, producer and recording artist since the 1990s, especially on historical and ‘obsolete’ keyboard instruments.

-David divides his time between historical Scottish music and contemporary work.
-As director of early music ensemble Concerto Caledonia he has made thirteen albums, mostly of newly-rediscovered repertoire, and he has been a music producer and composer for television and radio, most notably on several seasons of E4’s teen drama series Skins.
-He was principal investigator on the AHRC-funded project Bass Culture in Scottish Musical Traditions, and he is co-investigator on the current AHRC project The Edinburgh Allan Ramsay, and music editor of the forthcoming edition of Ramsay’s works for Edinburgh University Press.
-His most recent performance projects are What News, an album of traditional Scots ballads with singer Alasdair Roberts and sound artist Amble Skuse, and Nathaniel Gow’s Dance Band, in which Concerto Caledonia plays 18th-century Scottish dance music while the audience dances the original figures.
+I tend to divide my time between old Scottish music and more contemporary work.
+I've made 13 albums, mostly of newly-rediscovered repertoire, as the director of early music ensemble Concerto Caledonia, and have been a music producer and composer for television and radio, most notably on several seasons of Channel 4’s teen drama series Skins.
+I was principal investigator on the AHRC-funded project Bass Culture in Scottish Musical Traditions (2012-15), and am co-investigator on the AHRC project The Edinburgh Allan Ramsay (2018-22), and music editor of the forthcoming edition of Ramsay’s works for Edinburgh University Press.
+Recent performance projects include What News, an album of traditional Scots ballads with singer Alasdair Roberts and sound artist Amble Skuse, and Nathaniel Gow’s Dance Band, in which Concerto Caledonia plays 18th-century Scottish dance music while the audience dances the original figures.

 Personal website: www.davidmcguinness.com

 McGuinness, D. (2018) The problem with 'traditional'.
 In: McKerrell, S. and West, G. (eds.)
 Understanding Scotland Musically: Folk, Tradition, Modernity.
 Series: Ashgate popular and folk music series.
 Routledge: London, pp. 122-138.
 ISBN 978131546757

 2018-2022 AHRC, Research Grant (Co-I)